tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 Now that you have updated the view to employ the use of your template, start the Django development server and visit `http://127.0.0.1:8000/rango/`.
 You should see your simple HTML template rendered, just like the [example screenshot shown below](#fig-ch4-first-template).

-If you don't, read the error message presented to see what the problem is, and then double check all the changes that you have made.
+If you don't, read the error message presented to see what the problem is, and then double-check all the changes that you have made.
 One of the most common issues people have with templates is that the path is set incorrectly in `settings.py`.
 Sometimes it's worth adding a `print` statement to `settings.py` to report the `BASE_DIR` and `TEMPLATE_DIR` to make sure everything is correct.

 This example demonstrates how to use templates within your views.
 However, we have only touched on a fraction of the functionality provided by the Django templating engine.
 We will use templates in more sophisticated ways as you progress through this book.
 In the meantime, you can find out more about [templates from the official Django documentation](https://docs.djangoproject.com/en/2.1/ref/templates/).